MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 curl http://demo-otoroshi.oto.tools:8080 -I
 ````

-If the setup is working, this should output the expected error:
+This should output the following error:

 ````
 HTTP/1.1 401 Unauthorized